ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 2. If you haven't set up SSH keys yet, you should see a notification bar at the top with instructions.
 Follow the steps by opening the **add an SSH key** link in a new tab or if you want to use HTTPS instead of SSH, follow the steps by clicking **create a personal access token**.
 Remember to save the key or token for future reference.

 3. Select SSH or HTTPS and copy the git URL.
 Clone the source to your local machine.
+If you're prompted for a username, provide your git username.
+For the password, use an existing **SSH key** or **personal access token** or the one created you created in the previous step.

    ```bash
    git clone <your_repo_url>
    cd <name_of_your_app>
    ```
    {: codeblock}

-   **Note:** If you're prompted for a username, provide your git username.
-For the password, use an existing **SSH key** or **personal access token** or the one created you created in the previous step.

 4. Open the cloned repository in an IDE of your choice and navigate to `public/index.html`.
 Update the code by trying to change "Congratulations!" to something else and the save the file.